The Vermont Statutes Online

 (iv) the operation of greenhouses;

 (v) the on-site storage, preparation, and sale of agricultural products principally produced on the farm.
 Notwithstanding this definition of farming, housing provided to farm employees other than family members shall be treated as rental housing and shall be subject to the provisions of this chapter.
 In addition, any farm building that is open for public tours and for which a fee is charged for those tours shall be considered a public building.

 (4) A single family residence with an accessory dwelling unit as permitted under 24 V.S.A. § 4406(4)(D).

-(c) For the purpose of this subchapter, subchapter 3 of this chapter, and 21 V.S.A. chapter 4, the words "premises," "building," and "structure," or any part thereof shall mean "public building" as defined in this section.
+(c) For the purpose of this subchapter, subchapter 3 of this chapter, and chapter 174 of this title, the words "premises," "building," and "structure," or any part thereof shall mean "public building" as defined in this section.

 (d) "Historic building" or "historic structure" means any structure that has been listed in the National Register of Historic Places or the State Register of Historic Places or that has been determined to be historically significant by the Vermont Advisory Council on Historic Preservation or that meets the standards adopted by the Division for Historic Preservation pursuant to 22 V.S.A. § 723(a).

 (e) The phrase "damage or destroy the historic architectural integrity of the historic building or structure" means to have an undue adverse impact on historically significant features of the historic architectural integrity of the building.
 (Added 2003, No. 141 (Adj.
 Sess.), § 3, eff.
 April 1, 2005; amended 2007, No. 172 (Adj.
 Sess.), § 5; 2013, No. 96 (Adj.
 Sess.), § 122; 2017, No. 113 (Adj.
 Sess.), § 142; 2019, No. 44, § 3, eff.
 May 30, 2019.)

 § 2731.
 Rules; inspections; variances

-(a) The Commissioner is authorized to adopt rules regarding the construction of buildings, maintenance and operation of premises, and prevention of fires and removal of fire hazards, and to prescribe standards necessary to protect the public, employees, and property against harm arising out of or likely to arise out of fire.
+(a) Rules.
+The Commissioner is authorized to adopt rules regarding the construction of buildings, maintenance and operation of premises, and prevention of fires and removal of fire hazards, and to prescribe standards necessary to protect the public, employees, and property against harm arising out of or likely to arise out of fire.